Team Orientation - Definition, Examples, Culture

 What does team orientation mean?

-Team orientation, in a professional context, refers to the collaboration and teamwork that an organization can develop by emphasizing group effort above individual job accomplishment.
+In a professional context, team orientation refers to the collaboration and teamwork that an organization can develop by emphasizing group effort above individual job accomplishment.

 Team-oriented leaders are concerned with the individual's objectives, well-being, and motivations.
-Managers in these workplaces push employees not just to complete assigned duties but also to collaborate effectively with others.
+Managers in these workplaces push employees to complete assigned duties and collaborate effectively with others.
 Employees carry out their responsibilities in this type of organization, and management places a premium on human capital, teamwork, and communication.

 Benefits of a team-oriented work culture